Jacob Z. Hess, Ph.D.

 What would it mean for this physician training to take this research seriously?
 I close with some summary recommendations for physicians gathered from different articles in this review.

 - Encourage families to explore other options prior to initiating antidepressant treatment.
 Dr Timothy Spruill “despite the fact that the Cochrane review of the evidence confirms the effectiveness of counseling for depressed patients, why is it that consumer use and physician referral for counseling continues to decline.”
-Alongside management of symptoms, so to root contributors.
-It’s also the case that often patients are prescribed for mild depression whereas there is no evidence of their effectiveness with patients who are not moderately to severely depressed.
+Alongside management of symptoms, it’s important to bring more intervention focus to root contributors.
 Dr. Tomi Gomory, a professor of social work at Florida State University, told me, “A focus on chemicals can become a way of avoiding the harder conversations about changes needed in the social environment.
 Why are young people in such existential crisis?”
-He went on to talk about “enormous existential pressure placed on kids” in various ways in society today – pointing out that “treatment does not actually focus on why children end up killing themselves.”
+He went on to talk about “enormous existential pressure placed on kids” in society today – pointing out that “treatment does not actually focus on why children end up killing themselves.”

 - Don’t ignore the black box warning for youth.
 Contrary to the popular dismissals and warnings about the suicide risk, it’s time to stop ignoring the clear risk for some youth and adolescents on the antidepressants.